Mangopay/mangopay2-python-sdk/README.md

 Installation
 -------------------------------------------------
-SDK has been written in Python 3.3 and depends on requests and requests-oauthlib packages.
+SDK has been written in Python 3.3 and requires:
+	requests
+	requests-oauthlib
+	portalocker

+On Windows platforms PyWin32 is required.
+If you can't install portalocker or PyWin32 use

+	sdk = MangoPayApi()
+	sdk.OAuthTokenManager.RegisterCustomStorageStrategy(MemoryStorageStrategy())

 We strongly recommend using PIP as installation method: